 AO’s main screen was an integrated server browser with global and private chat options.
 Dedicated servers kept a rotating list of about ten games running at any time, with new maps starting up as old ones closed out.
 Marines could join and respawn into a match as long as there were “billets” left.
 Once the Marines had exhausted this pool, no more could join or respawn.
 Progress in each match was updated live at a refresh of about six seconds, so you could reasonably suss out how the battle was going and choose what you were walking into.
 Did you want to join a game winding down and help with the cleanup, or rush into the fray of a losing battle and try to turn the tide?

 Marines were always living players, kitted out with all the fun toys from the film.
 Pulse rifles with an attached grenade launcher were the standard loadout, along with a “backup” pistol and shotgun on the 3 and 4 keys.
-Ammo for all weapons was limited, and if you ran out, your only hope to fight back lay in pressing “use” on dead Marines to loot more ammo from them.
+Ammo for all weapons was limited.
+If you ran out, your only hope to fight back lay in pressing “use” on dead Marines to loot more ammo from them.
 If Marines made a private table in the chat lobby, they could join a map as a four-man fireteam.
 This team could then replace their rifles with the auto-tracking Smart Gun and the instant-kill (but short range) flamethrower – both the bane of many a player Alien.
 Anyone else had access to the motion tracker.
-It took the place of a weapon, and never displayed the numerical distance from its closest target (no shouting frantic distances like Hudson), but would pick up and display any nearby Marine and Alien movement.
+It took the place of a weapon and never displayed the numerical distance from its closest target (no shouting frantic distances like Hudson), but would pick up and display any nearby Marine and Alien movement.
 Marines could see all other Marines on their minimap, allowing for a quick cross-check as to whether that motion signal was friendly… or not.